Imagine a food encrusted pot. Is it enough to use a soap water to clean it? No! You need a scouring pad which can remove the encrusted remains.

 I would not recommend any of the above because they are derivatives from, no doubt, natural substances.
 This means that there is some processing done to get them from these natural substances.

-However, psyllium fiber is directly from the husks, and so is an economical and natural fiber supplement.
+However, this fiber is directly from the husks, and so is an economical and natural fiber supplement.
 Flax seeds are also a good fiber supplement.

-100 gms of psyllium contains around 14 times more fiber than 100 gms of oat bran and is able to absorb and swell at least ten times its volume.
+100 gms of this fiber contains around 14 times more fiber than 100 gms of oat bran and is able to absorb and swell at least ten times its volume.